-Show at U the amount of other transferred net capital losses carried forward to later income years under section 102-15 of the ITAA 1997.
-Other transferred net capital losses are net capital losses that have been made outside the consolidated group and transferred into the group from an entity when it joined the group.
-Where a choice has been made to use the concessional method in respect of eligible transferred losses, show the amount of these losses at T.
+Write at U the amount of transferred net capital losses carried forward to later income years under section 102-15 of the ITAA 1997.
+Transferred net capital losses are net capital losses that have been made outside the consolidated group and transferred into the group from an entity when it joined the group.
+Any concessional transferred net capital losses carried forward are also included at U.

-Show at $\mathbf{V}$ the total of net capital losses carried forward to later income years at $\mathbf{S}$ to $\mathbf{U}$ .
+Write at V the total of net capital losses carried forward to later income years at S and U.

-Transfer the amount at ${f V}$ to the corresponding label on your tax return.
+Transfer the amount at V to the corresponding label on your tax return.

-XYZ consolidated group comes into existence on 1 July 2003.
-On that date, net capital losses of \$2,100 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
-No other losses are transferred to the head company.
-XYZ group determines that \$1,200 of the net capital losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses.
-The balance of the losses transferred (\$900) is to be utilised applying the available fraction method.
+XYZ consolidated group came into existence on 1 July 2003.
+On that date, net capital losses of \$2,100 were transferred to the head company from joining entities that satisfied the continuity of ownership and control transfer tests.
+No other losses were transferred to the head company.
+XYZ group determined that \$1,200 of the net capital losses transferred satisfied the conditions for use of the concessional method and the head company made a choice to apply this method for all the eligible losses.
+The balance of the losses transferred (\$900) was to be utilised applying the available fraction method.

-Up to the 2005-06 income year, the head company of the XYZ group utilised \$800 of the transferred net capital losses using the concessional method and \$700 of the transferred tax losses applying the available fraction method.
+Up to the 2006-07 income year, the head company of the XYZ group utilised \$800 of the transferred net capital losses using the concessional method and \$700 of the transferred tax losses applying the available fraction method.

-The head company of the XYZ group makes a group net capital loss of \$200 in the 2005-06 income year and a group net capital loss of \$300 in the 2006-07 income year and is not able to utilise any of the transferred net capital losses in those two years.
+The head company of the XYZ group made a group net capital loss of \$200 in the 2006-07 income year and a group net capital loss of \$300 in the 2007-08 income year and was not able to utilise any of the transferred net capital losses in those two years.